-Within the boundaries of the initial project area (the CUD or municipality boundaries), prospective subgrantees will be required to provide service to all unserved and underserved locations will need to be included in bids from prospective subgrantees.
+Within the boundaries of the initial project area (the CUD or municipality boundaries), prospective subgrantees will be required to provide service to all unserved and underserved locations.
 Additionally, the prospective subgrantees may include up to 20 percent of served locations within the initial project area boundaries in their proposals.
-All the unserved and underserved locations within the initial project area boundaries, as well as the up to 20 percent of served locations within the initial project area boundaries, will together make up the "initial project area."
+All the unserved and underserved locations within the initial project area boundaries, as well as the up to 20 percent of served locations within the initial project area boundaries will together make up the "initial project area."